Francesco Maria Scala

-Francesco Maria Scala (1819 – 18 April 1903) also known as Francis M. Scala, was an Italian-born naturalized American military band director and musician.
+Francesco Maria Scala (c.
+1819 – 18 April 1903) also known as Francis M. Scala, was an Italian-born naturalized American military band director and musician.
 He was the first and one of the most important and influential directors of the United States Marine Band.
 He defined the instrumental organization that the band maintains, he was an extremely prolific musician and composer, and improved and enlarged the repertoire of the ensemble.
 It is thought that under his direction the USMC Band executed for the first time "The Gendarmes' Duet" from Act II of the revision in 1867 of the Jacques Offenbach opera Geneviève de Brabant, which debuted in Paris in 1859.
 This melody is now known as the Marines' Hymn.

 Biography

 Scala was born in Naples around 1819.
 Although his family had no musical traditions, he precociously developed a strong passion for music.
 He was admitted as a student at the San Pietro a Maiella Conservatory in Naples, where he graduated as a clarinet soloist.

 In 1841, according to his own words "at the age of about twenty", he embarked as a "third-class musician" on the US frigate USS Brandywine, of the Mediterranean Squadron.

 He soon discovered he suffered from sea sickness, therefore he resigned from the US Navy and on August 11, 1842, he joined the USMC Band in Washington.
 His capabilities were soon appreciated, and he was promoted to "Fife Major" on May 22, 1843.

 On September 9, 1855, he succeeded Rafael Triay as the 14th band director, or Drum Major.
-Before Scala, twelve other musicians served as band leaders from the foundation of the US Marine Band in 1799; among these were two other Italians: Venerando Pulizzi (served 1816–17; 1818–27) and Joseph Lucchesi (1844–46).
+Before Scala, twelve other musicians served as band leaders from the foundation of the US Marine Band in 1798; among these were two other Italians: Venerando Pulizzi (served 1816–17; 1818–27) and Joseph Lucchesi (1844–46).
 Scala was, however, the first musician officially bestowed with the title of Band Director, by a decree issued on July 25, 1861.
 After him, there was only one other Italian Band Director, Francesco Fanciulli (between 1892 and 1897).

 During his sixteen-year tenure, Scala decided the instrumental configuration that the band maintains.
 He increased the dimension of the band from the ten elements he found when taking leadership, to about 35 when he retired.
 He also took the far-sighted decision to maintain an equal relationship between woodwind and brass, in a period when brass were predominate in the bands.